marcus67/little_brother/API.md

 #### Event Type `UPDATE_LOGIN_MAPPING`

-Communicate to the client that login mapping has changed.
+This event communicates to the client that the login mapping has changed.
+It uses the attribute `payload` to transfer the mapping consisting of an array of server group entries.
+Each server group, again, contains an array of `LoginUidMappingEntry` tuples.

     {
         "delay": 0,